transcend-io/cli/README.md

 ## Changelog

-To stay up to date on the latest changes, please refer to [CHANGELOG.md](CHANGELOG.md).
+To stay up to date on breaking changes to the cli between major version updates, please refer to [CHANGELOG.md](CHANGELOG.md).